We use cookies to improve your experience and for marketing. View our Cookie Policy for more information.

 Two recent developments have broadened the scope of treasury connectivity beyond that of the traditional TMS.
 One is the unbundling of corporate banking services by API-first tools for spend management, procurement, payments, and more.
 Think Revolut, Adyen, PayPal, Spendesk, and others.
 These systems, which connect to one another almost exclusively over API, have gone from niche, specialized tools to critical parts of the modern finance stack in just a few years – leading to financial data being spread across multiple systems.

-Thanks to these mutually reinforcing trends, treasury connectivity in the future will revolve around APIs and real-time processing – as opposed to file transfers and scheduled batches.
+Treasury connectivity in the future is set to revolve around APIs and real-time processing.
 The ability to manage cash positions on demand, rather than viewing the prior day’s data, is a major advantage.
 In a Deloitte survey of 245 treasury leads, 86% of respondents had already implemented API connectivity or are considering doing so in the near future.

 When and why companies invest in treasury software

-• Companies looking to change or their treasury software as part of a transformation project
+• Companies upgrading as part of a transformation project

 Companies without dedicated treasury software